“Did you hear about Bitcoin? It’s an insane investment! I invested $100 and earned more than $1000. Can you believe

 What Is Buzz Marketing?

-Buzz marketing refers to marketing strategies used to capture the attention of the customers and other influencers to amplify the marketing message to an extent where talking about the brand, product, or service becomes entertaining, fascinating, and newsworthy.
+Buzz marketing refers to marketing strategies used to capture the customers’ attention and other influencers to amplify the marketing message to an extent where talking about the brand, product, or service becomes entertaining, fascinating, and newsworthy.

-Buzz marketing is a subset of viral marketing and word of mouth marketing.
+It is a subset of viral marketing and word-of-mouth marketing.
 But to understand it to the fullest, it is essential to understand the meaning of the word buzz.
 A buzz is a trigger that results in the word of mouth marketing.
-It can be an idea, a phrase, a tagline, the logo, a mascot, an advertisement, or any other trigger which makes people talk about the brand or its product.
+It can be an idea, a phrase, a tagline, a logo, a mascot, an advertisement, or any other trigger which makes people talk about the brand or its product.

 Buzz starts conversations.
-It is the great/different/weird idea or a story that others are willing to share.
+It is a great/different/weird idea or a story that others are willing to share.

 How Buzz Marketing Works?

 Buzz marketing is different from traditional marketing communication.
 It involves creating a trigger which spread out to the masses as it leads to:

 Word Of Mouth Marketing

 Word of mouth marketing starts with buzz marketing.
-It involves planning a buzz so well that motivated, satisfied, or impressed people belonging to your target market start spreading your message voluntarily.
+It involves planning a buzz so well that motivated, satisfied, or impressed people in your target market start spreading your message voluntarily.

 Fear Of Missing Out